zfcampus/zf-composer-autoloading/README.md

 - `disable` - remove autoloading rules for the module from `composer.json`

-Both command also dump the autoloading rules on completion.
+Both commands also dump the autoloading rules on completion.

 Installation
 ------------